 Jessica’s heart was first tugged by the issue of human trafficking in 2007 during a visit to Nepal.
 When she returned from her trip, she knew there was a calling on her life to be a part of the abolition movement by educating the Indianapolis community and inspiring others to participate in ending human trafficking.
 In 2011, she founded the non-profit, Purchased, and since then, has educated thousands of Hoosiers on the issue, and established programs to serve survivors of trafficking and their families in Central Indiana.
-Jessica is a certified and seasoned facilitator of the nationally recognized My Life My Choice curriculum, a member of the Indiana Protection of Abused and Trafficked Humans Task Force.
+Jessica is a certified and seasoned facilitator of the nationally recognized My Life My Choice curriculum, co-creator of the "What Would I Do?," prevention curriculum, utilized statewide in Indiana, and a member of the Indiana Protection of Abused and Trafficked Humans Task Force.
 She is a 2003 graduate of Indiana Wesleyan University and holds certificate in Nonprofit Executive Leadership from IU.
 She recently received achievement awards from the Women Like Us foundation and Indiana Youth Services Association for her contribution to anti-trafficking efforts in Indiana.

-After acquiring a degree in Hospitality & Food Management and Business at Ball State University, Audrey worked as a sales manager at a hotel in Carmel, Indiana.
-While she loved using her degree for 3 years, Audrey knew God was using her interests and passions to move her in a new direction.
-She now works at a local coffee shop in downtown Indianapolis which gives her more opportunities to meet people and serve others through Purchased.
-She began facilitating My Life My Choice classes in 2016 and is excited to start at the Internship and Volunteer Coordinator for Purchased.
+After acquiring her college degree and using the skills learned in the corporate world, Audrey knew God was using her interests and passions to move her in a new direction.
+Since leaving her full time job and trusting what God was doing in her life, she began working part-time jobs to allow her the flexibility to be available to the needs of Purchased.
+She began facilitating My Life My Choice classes in 2016 and is excited to focus on leading the ALLIES Mentorship Program.
 Audrey has witnessed the realities of human trafficking and wrestles with wanting to do more for those trapped in this darkness around the world.
-She had the opportunity to visit Rapha House in Cambodia where God used that trip to confirm her desire to bring awareness of, and to help end modern day slavery specifically in the Indianapolis area.
+She had the opportunity to visit Rapha House in Cambodia where God used that trip to confirm her desire to bring awareness of, and to help end the cycles of trauma specifically in the Indianapolis area.
 She is extremely passionate about practically serving others in the likeness of Christ no matter where she may find herself, and believes her one mission is to bring hope of the Gospel and restoration of life to those bound by the chains of human slavery.

 After graduating from Ball State, Sarah became a Special Education teacher in Indianapolis.
 Having summers free as a teacher opened the door for her to travel.
 Her first trip was to Rapha House in Southeast Asia where she spent time with more than 60 survivors of sex slavery.
 These young girls’ stories opened Sarah’s eyes to the vast injustice of child slavery and deeply moved her to get involved.
 Since that time, Sarah has returned to Rapha House each summer to continue learning and using her gifts of teaching.
 Knowing child slavery is not only in Southeast Asia, Sarah was burdened to get involved at home in Indianapolis.
 In 2008 Sarah began doing outreach to prostitutes and joined the Purchased team.